Package Leaflet: Information for the User

 Reporting side effects:

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after “CAD.”
+Do not use this medication after the expiration date that appears on the packaging after "CAD.".
 The expiration date is the last day of the month indicated.

 Do not store at a temperature above 25°C.

-Store in the original packaging to protect it from light and moisture.
+Keep in the original packaging to protect it from light and moisture.

-Medications should not be disposed of through drains or in the trash.
-Deposit the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need at the SIGRE Point in the pharmacy.
 If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+This way, you will help protect the environment.

-The other components aresemisynthetic solid glycerides.
+The other components are semi-synthetic solid glycerides.

-Appearance of the product and contents of the packaging
+Appearance of the product and package contents

-Only some packaging sizes may be commercially available.
+Only some package sizes may be marketed.

 Aspen Pharma Trading Ltd